Skip to Main Content

 Published Last updated See all updates

-Understanding the role and responsibilities of the MSO in practice will assist organisations in delivering their medication safety agenda
+Understanding the role and responsibilities of the MSO in practice will help organisations deliver their medication safety agenda.

 About the role

 An MSO is the named individual within an organisation responsible for encouraging medication incident reporting and learning.
-The National Patient Safety Alert “Improving medication error incident reporting and learning” recommends that all organisations have a named MSO.
+The NHS England National Patient Safety Alert “Improving medication error incident reporting and learning” published in 2014 recommended that all organisations have a named MSO who is part of the national MSO network.

-The MSO can also offer medication safety specialist expertise and act as a centralised individual to work collaboratively on medication safety and communication of medication risks and associated mitigation strategies within the organisation.
+The MSO can offer medication safety specialist expertise.
+They can be a centralised individual within the organisation, working collaboratively on improving medication safety by communicating medication risks and introducing associated mitigation strategies.
 The MSO can offer a leadership role to the medication safety agenda.

 Responsibilities of an MSO

 The overarching responsibility for ensuring medicines are used safely within an organisation may sit within a number of roles.
-The responsibility for safe use of medicines is multidisciplinary and healthcare professionals need to work collaboratively to minimise harm from medicines.
+The responsibility for safe use of medicines is multidisciplinary and healthcare professionals (HCPs) need to work collaboratively to minimise harm from medicines.
+Collaboration opportunities to improve medication safety (SPS page) provides further advice.

-Responsibilities of an MSO varies between organisations and depends on the needs of the organisation and the experience of the named MSO.
-Often additional MSO responsibilities will be associated with delivering the medication safety agenda for the organisation and system, ensuring they align with the national patient safety strategy.
+Responsibilities of an MSO vary between organisations and depend on the needs of the organisation and the experience of the named MSO.
+Often additional MSO responsibilities will be associated with delivering the medication safety agenda for the organisation and system, ensuring they align with the NHS England national patient safety strategy.

 Medication safety team

 The success of MSOs delivering the medication safety agenda has led to some organisations developing medication safety teams.
-These include more junior members of the pharmacy team, pharmacy technicians, nurses and other HCPs.
-Teams with clinical link staff or medicines champions are ideal.
+These include a variety of healthcare professionals including pharmacists, pharmacy technicians, nurses, medics and also administration staff.
+Teams with clinical link staff or medicines champions are an excellent way to ensure multidisciplinary involvement and communication.

-Examples of medication safety team organograms are available on the MSO workspace on NHS Futures
+Examples of medication safety team organograms are available on the MSO workspace on Future NHS Platform (login required).

 Benefits of a team